 This step applies workshop resources—the fourth variable defined (rooms and people) to the workshops defined earlier.
 It uses the risk assessment process defined in Risk Analysis to provide the proper session leaders, schedule facilities, identify parallel sessions, and correct critical session leader resources.
 Additionally, this step iterates with the next two steps.

-• Schedule a session leader for no more than ten workshop days
+- Schedule a session leader for no more than ten workshop days in a month.

 This step schedules the preparation time for each workshop.
 It accomplishes the scheduling of session leaders and parallel sessions.
 After that, you can compare your workload capacity with resource availability.